Breaking the so-called language barrier

 Memorizing a handful of key words and phrases, learning to count to two, and keen pantomime skills will be enough to survive just about anywhere.
 Plus, in most cities you'll find people who speak and understand enough English to get by in a pinch—though never expect it or depend upon it (read more on the polite use of English).

-If you show you want to learn some Italian, locals will often be more than happy to teach you a bit.
+If you show you want to learn the lingo, locals will often be more than happy to teach you a bit.

 Thank You (& Other Essential Phrases)